Skip to main content

 • The Prover runs a computation in order to generate an Execution Trace.

-• The trace is organized into columns, and the columns are categorized as control columns, data columns, and PLONK columns.
+• The trace is organized into columns, and the columns are categorized as control columns, data columns, and auxiliary/accum columns.

 • The control columns handle system initialization and shutdown, the initial program code to load into memory before execution, and other control signals that don't depend on the program execution.